Antiz96/malias/README.md

   0  OK
   1  Invalid option
   2  User didn't gave the confirmation to proceed
-  3  An error occured when creating/restoring the backup of the .bashrc file 4  An error occured when adding/removing the alias
+  3  An error occurred when creating/restoring the backup of the .bashrc file 4  An error occurred when adding/removing the alias
 ```

 For more information, see the malias(1) man page